s-frei/TrackSearch/README.md

 TrackSearch is to search for track metadata on different sources, like Youtube and SoundCloud for now and to expose the URL of the underlying audio stream in the highest resolution.
-That offers the possibility to hand them over to other programs which are able to process them, like [VLC](https://www.videolan.org/vlc/) for example.
+That offers the possibility to hand them over to other programs which are able to process them, like [VLC](https://www.videolan.org/vlc/), or Firefox which can display the audio directly for example.

-TrackSearch isn't using any API-Key, it uses the public Rest-API.
+**Note:** TrackSearch isn't using any API-Key, it uses the public Rest-API.

 ## Supported sources